jtakayama/makahiki/doc/installation-makahiki-unix.rst

 For Makahiki, Python 2.7.5 will be installed from a Software Collections Library as a non-default Python interpreter.

-Note that the software Collections Library installation only supports x86_64 binaries.
+The Software Collections Library only provides binaries for x86_64 systems.
+CentOS i386 systems are not supported.

 Install wget::